 Over two billion people already use WhatsApp, which makes it a market leader in instant messaging apps.

-Available in most countries (180), almost everyone in India, Brazil, Argentina, South Africa, Malaysia, Colombia, Turkey, Spain, Indonesia, Nigeria, and Kenya is a WhatsApp user.
-It’s also gaining traction in France, Germany, the United States, and Italy.
+Available in most countries (180), almost everyone in India, Brazil, Italy, Argentina, South Africa, Malaysia, Colombia, Turkey, Spain, Indonesia, Nigeria, and Kenya is a WhatsApp user.
+It’s also gaining traction in France, Germany, and the United States.

 WhatsApp’s popularity is in part due to it being completely free for consumers and substituting SMS and phone calls, both paid.
 That makes it great for keeping in touch with family and friends abroad.
 They only need a phone number to get started and the messenger app is intuitive to use.